arturormk/curator-seed-python/docs/curation/AI_CURATOR_RECIPE_BASELINE_v0.3.md

 > Each repository customizes **§2 Product Contract**, **§10 Releases**, and **Appendix A**.
 > All other sections remain normatively identical across curated projects.

+> When interpreting requirements or resolving conflicts, prioritize ADRs over
+> BLUEPRINT.md, and both over informal notes.
+BLUEPRINT.md describes the intended
+> global shape of the system, but ADRs always win for features that are already
+> implemented or explicitly decided.

 ## 1) Intent & Scope <!-- @curator:required -->
 - Keep runtime minimal; favor clarity and determinism.
 - All user-visible behavior is test-backed and explained via ADRs.